2014-15 Technology Guide

 Greetings from the technology staff at the Journalism School.
 Our department will be working closely with you during your time here.

 Our mission is to help you use technology and equipment in ways that are integrated with our academic courses and best suited to the curriculum.
-We are not primarily a technology school, so everything we provide is in the service of learning and doing journalism.
+We are not primarily a technology school, so everything we provide is in the service of journalism.

 In conjunction with the faculty, we teach some technical skills while expecting you to be fast learners willing to, as they say, practice, practice, practice.
-Any technical skills (using digital cameras, image editing, web production, etc) that you can acquire before you arrive here will be useful, but are not mandatory.
-Depending on the courses you take, you will learn these and others here.
+Any technical skills (using digital cameras, image editing, web production, etc.) that you can acquire before you arrive here will be useful, but not mandatory.
+Depending on the courses you take, you will learn these and other skills here.

-The School’s equipment room keeps many dozens of video and still cameras, audio recording kits, etc. — enough to serve classes and projects simultaneously.
-However, given the way the news business is changing and how many students and faculty use technology, we are unable to stock the vast number of cameras, recorders and portable storage media that would be needed to cover every contingency for more than 300 students’ personal interests.
-The equipment we have is earmarked for use within each class, which means there may not always be gear available for students pursuing their own projects or looking for equipment outside of class assignments.
+The School’s equipment room keeps, for student use, dozens of video and still cameras, radio recording kits, etc. — enough to service our many classes and projects simultaneously.
+However, given the way the news business is changing and how many students and faculty use technology, we are unable to stock the vast amounts of cameras, audio recorders and portable storage media that would be needed to cover every contingency for more than 300 students’ personal interests.
+Much of the equipment we have is earmarked for use within specific classes, but some gear is available to the general student body.
+Because of the limited supply, equipment may not be available for students pursuing their own projects or looking for equipment outside of class sessions.

-Checkout lengths vary by equipment and availability.
+Students may checkout equipment for up to 3 days at a time, and may renew the equipment in person based on availability.
 In order to assure proper supplies of equipment for all students, on-time return is essential.